help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.include` - An array of file patterns to be included by the compiler.
 The values will be merged with existing options.
 This option is available in Typescript 2.0.0^.

-* `karmaTypescriptConfig.disableCodeCoverageInstrumentation` - If set to true, code coverage instrumentation will be disabled and you will see the original TypeScript code when debugging.
+* `karmaTypescriptConfig.disableCodeCoverageInstrumentation` - If set to true, code coverage instrumentation will be disabled and the original TypeScript code will be shown when debugging.

 * `karmaTypescriptConfig.excludeFromCoverage` - A regex for filtering which files should be excluded from coverage instrumentation.
 Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.

-* `karmaTypescriptConfig.bundlerOptions.ignoredModuleNames` - An array of npm modules to be ignored by the bundler.
-Useful if a module in node_modules conditionally requires deprecated modules.
+* `karmaTypescriptConfig.bundlerOptions.ignoredModuleNames` - An array of npm module names to be ignored by the bundler.

 * `karmaTypescriptConfig.reports` - The types of coverage reports that should be created when running the tests.
 Defaults to an html report in the directory `./coverage`.